 And yet there is this irreducible crease between, on the one hand, the logic of symbolic statements existing in the heads of organisms called logicians and homomorphically in written symbols on paper or in the sounds of language somehow representing the circumstances of things and seemingly-complex reasonings about them (and yes those are all reducible to tautology), and, on the other hand, the hard consistency of reality itself.
 Reality certainly subserves the logic of valid scientific description.

 No bright light, no genius perspective, seems to resolve this and iron out the crease.
 I finally subside into Darwin, the truths which must be so under fewest presuppositions: after a few hundred million years, the evolutionary outcomes we do indeed observe outside us, and as us, ourselves, do have a reality-basis and a stability (tending toward functional utility, thus toward survival) that is pretty rock hard.
 So between our own mechanisms being evolved, and reality being what it miraculously is in order to evolve them and us, we have that internal vocabulary of processes or significances, internally useful in their various distinct ways, and we have that subset of them which are externally useful and therefore both organismally functional (for the organism's survival within its external environment) and communicably useful (between members of a species sharing the same inner vocabulary).
-So when logic tautologically asserts A=A, A being specifiable in that vocabulary, which certainly includes place, time, agent, patient, instrument, goal, etc., then, not quite tautologically, the assertion holds on both sides of the reality/symbology divide.
+So when logic tautologically asserts A=A, A being specifiable in that useful vocabulary, which certainly includes stuff, thing, place, time, event, agent, patient, instrument, goal, etc., then, not quite tautologically, the assertion holds usefully on both sides of the reality/symbology divide.
 We may perhaps then simply be grateful to our evolutionary heritage that holds reality so tight that in our internal, incontrovertible, logical assertions we map to and in a way grasp the patterns of an external logic equally incontrovertible, undubitable, and true.

 7/14/2023 Note.
 After 15 months of meditation on this issue, it seems vision was serendipitously the right example.
 A species with vision is capable of seeing a boundary in its visual field.
 A field with one or more boundaries in it is a sufficient basis for logical reasoning.
 Something on the left, is on the left.
 H. And not on the right.
 No greater wisdom, complexity, or valid conclusions were drawn by Aristotle with his 12 syllogisms, and Veatch with his 12 more, but at least Veatch said there's no Wizard behind this curtain, because it is so so so Simple that none of it actually says anything, because it is H, it is tautology.
 Once Mr. Venn drew his diagrams, and having drawn the exact parallel, and shall I say fundamentally visual, or perhaps geometrical, intuitions from corresponding symbolic assertions, we acquired the great advance (or confustication) of symbolic logic, but the underlying animalian visual-system capability, and organismal reliance and trust thereon, I think, is a sufficient basis for an organism to have logical reasoning systems.
-As we are fully persuaded by what we see, we are also identically insistent on what we know logically.
+As we are fully persuaded by what we see, spatially, we are also identically insistent on what we know logically.
 End Note.This I believe, and yet (by way of transition, to Bliss Theory) irrational emotion raises its dragon head, curiously cocked for further clarification, for us, or it, looking with its staring glistening unbelieveable sparkling penetrating eyes of deepest knowledge and inscrutable laughter, to know what in our hearts is also true, not true, logical, illogical, momentary, or eternal.
 It is my story and yours, and the story continues, just a little bit longer.
 Soon enough it will subside into stillness; we storyfollowers will follow it just a little longer.

 Dear great and humble master, Borges,